pfuntner/toys/doc/push-ssh-key.md

 - Not only is the public key appended to `~/.ssh/authorized_keys` but the script also ensures the permissions of `~/.ssh/authorized_keys` are `0600` - `ssh` can be super-picky about that so I think it's a good precaution, especially if the script _creates_ `~/.ssh/authorized_keys`!
 - If you don't have a public ssh key to push, remember that you can use [`ssh-keygen`](https://man7.org/linux/man-pages/man1/ssh-keygen.1.html) to create one.
 I know the prompts can seem a little confusing - I always just accept all of the defaults!
 - The public key is not copied to the remote target if passwordless ssh appears to already be enabled.
+- A good use-case: At work, I deal a lot with cloud instances - often they are imphemeral but that's just the nature of my work.
+I'm usually the only person using the instance and ssh with my own private key that was used when I created the instance - there are typically no passwords whatsoever.
+If I want want to give a co-worker access, I can ask them for the public ssh key, push it to the instance and I just have to tell them the remote user and IP of the instance.